211 Would You Rather Questions [Funny, Hard & Weird]

 110. Would you rather know which friendship will fade or which opportunity you will regret skipping?

 111. Would you rather have a quiet life with deep roots or a restless life with wide stories?
-LearnClash split: 56/44 quiet life.
-Players under 25 flipped restless by 9 points.
+The quiet life carries it across the board.
+Younger players are the holdouts, and they lean restless almost every time.

 112. Would you rather be the safest person someone knows or the most exciting?